 Avoid food items that are high in sodium, cholesterol, sugar, and unhealthy fats.
 This includes your typical ‘junk food’ like chips, candy, donuts, and anything fried.
 Less obvious are the more common snack and lunch options: crackers, cheese, most lunch meats, cream cheese, and eggs.
 If you want to offer tastier, albeit less nutritious, items opt for low-sugar, low-fat, and reduced-sodium alternatives.

 Stocking the Break Room

 The first step is giving the break room a makeover.
 Toss out the sugary drinks in the fridge and replace them with flavored or sparkling water, iced teas, or coconut water.
+Install an office water cooler to encourage employees to stay hydrated.
 Fruit juices may seem like a natural alternative, but they are often packed with sugar, so they are an item to avoid.